 Please use this template as a guide to developing your submission for funding from the Community Participation Program.
 The level of detail should be appropriate to your organization's proposed activities, and to the level of funding allocated for your organization.

 You may provide this submission electronically to ncr@minneapolismn.gov.
-Please include a copy of your bylaws.
+Please include a copy of your bylaws if they have been revised since your last funding submission.